Constructing Excellence: Understanding the Cost of High-End Home Construction

 Having these strategies in place will help ensure your custom luxury home is built to your vision while keeping costs under control.

-MILEHAM helps you manage your budget by offering a skilled Architect and experienced master builder under one roof.
-Communication is streamlined; the same team is with you from design planning to construction, and ensures your budget is considered every step of the way.
+MILEHAM helps you manage your budget by offering a skilled Architect and experienced Master Builder under one roof.
+Communication is streamlined; the same team is with you from design planning to construction, and works together with you to ensure your budget is considered every step of the way.
 MILEHAM uses your budget to inform design and build decisions, and to provide recommendations regarding material choices and fittings.

 Ready to Take the Leap?